fourstix/Elfos-utils/README.md

 * **/src/io/**  -- Source files for Elf/OS I/O utilities.
   * cls.asm - Clear the screen
   * input.asm - Input and display data read from Port 4
-  * nop.asm - No Operation - simple program that does nothing.
+  * nop.asm - No Operation - simple program that does nothing
   * output.asm - Output hh - send the hex value 'hh' out to Port 4
+  * pause.asm - Display a prompt and wait for input
   * pwd.asm - Print Working Directory - prints the current directory
   * say.asm - Say 'text' - write the text string back to the output
   * stack.asm - Print the value of the Elf/OS stack pointer